FILMMAKERS COLLECTIVE SUMMER 2025

 THE FIVE WEEK SCHEDULE

-The five week filmmaking course is designed to immerse the student from screenplay through final project in an intensive course of study.
-Prepare to work evenings and weekends as necessary.
+The Filmmakers Collective is designed to immerse the student from script development through final screening in an intensive course of study.
+Along with this integrated schedule participants will also need to work evenings and weekends to complete final projects.